Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 What is a benefit's fair market value?

 The fair market value of a benefit is generally the amount the registered party paid a commercial provider for the property or service (that is, the retail price).
-If the contributor receives multiple benefits, they are added together to determine whether the overall benefit is significant in relation to the full amount given.
+This value may need to be deducted from the amount given by a contributor to arrive at the contribution amount.

-If a benefit is not commercially available and its value cannot be determined, such as access to a party leader, it has no fair market value.
+If a benefit is not commercially available, such as access to a party leader, it has no fair market value.
+Nothing is deducted to arrive at the contribution amount.

 When is a benefit significant?